Mrs McKenna (Head of Year), Mrs Lockeretz, Mrs O'Connor,

 If you've done something really special on the computer or have made a video you can send this to us via ClassDojo!

 As an incentive, stickers will be awarded to children each half term depending on how many tasks they complete.
-Diamond is the top award and if they reach this, they will also receive a certificate!
+Diamond is the top award for completing all 8 tasks and 2 challenges!

 When reading we encourage year 5 children to use inferring and predicting skills to develop their understanding.
 It is also important that we encourage our pupils to express their views and opinions about different texts they are reading and make comparisons to text they've already read.
 We also encourage sharing a book with your child, we find that even the most 'grown up' children still enjoy listening to a story!
 The children can then complete a Battle of the Books activity to keep them on track to read 50 books by then end of the year.